Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 Once your doctor thinks you are stable, you may be recommended an oral anticoagulant such as warfarin as a regular treatment.

 This can help prevent recurrent blood clots, especially if you have a diagnosed blood clotting disorder.
-In addition to helping prevent blood clots, doctors will also address the symptoms of stroke.
+In addition to helping prevent blood clots, doctors will also address the symptoms of a stroke.

 If you have experienced an attack of this condition, doctors will prescribe anti-seizure medication to help control the episode.
 Similarly, if you begin to experience stroke-like symptoms, a doctor will admit you to a stroke or intensive care unit.